yogthos/mastodon-bot/README.md

                       :visibility "unlisted"
                       ;; optional boolean to mark content as sensitive :sensitive? true
+                      ;; optional boolean defaults to false
+                      ;; only sources containing media will be posted when set to true :media-only? true
+                      ;; optional limit for the post length :max-post-length 300
                       ;; optional signature for posts
                       :signature "#newsbot"}}]
 }